-If a sewer lift station pump blows up, we can't wait four to five weeks to advertise for sealed bids and get our city council to approve buying a new pump.
+If a \$125,000.00 sewer lift station pump blows up, our wastewater department can't wait four to five weeks to advertise for sealed bids and get our city council to approve buying a new pump.
 Have you ever seen a 500,000 gallon per day toilet overflow?
 It's not a pretty sight!